 In preparing the consolidated financial statements, management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concerned and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations or has no realistic alternative but to do so.

-Those charged with governance including the Audit committee are responsible for overseeing the Group's financial reporting process.
+The Group's governance unit (including the Audit Committee) is responsible for overseeing the financial reporting process.

 Auditor's Responsibilities for the Audit of the Consolidated Financial Statements